What the yellow phase means for businesses in Cumberland County

 CARLISLE, Pa.
-(WHTM)- The sidewalks in downtown Carlisle, Cumberland County were empty, but that could change on Friday as the county moves into the state’s yellow phase of the reopening plan.
-Once the Gov. Wolf gave the county the yellow light, Carlisle Area Chamber of Commerce received a lot of questions about what this means for business owners.
+(WHTM) — The sidewalks in downtown Carlisle, Cumberland County were empty, but that could change on Friday as the county moves into the state’s yellow phase of the reopening plan.
+Once Gov. Wolf gave the county the yellow light, Carlisle Area Chamber of Commerce received a lot of questions about what this means for business owners.

 Create-A-Palooza, an art and activity center in downtown Carlisle plans to take things slow.
 The owner says they’ll continue curb-side sales and will start to let customers in to browse the sure by June 1.